 The program is completely online except for a one-week internship course held at EVMS during the summer semester between the first and second years of the program.

-Experienced basic science and clinical faculty teach courses using the Blackboard learning platform and Adobe Connect for online presentations, such as Journal Club and Graduate Seminar presentations.
+Experienced basic science and clinical faculty teach courses using the Blackboard learning platform and Adobe Connect for online meeting requirements, such as Journal Club and Graduate Seminar presentations.
 Lectures are typically either streamed or voiced over PowerPoint presentations.

 You will need to dedicate about 15 to 20 hours per week for reviewing lecture materials, reading textbooks and working on projects.